Welschriesling (Austria Sweet)

 Origins and History

-The precise origins of Welschriesling remain genuinely contested.
-DNA analysis in 2003 identified one parent as Coccalona Nera, a grape once widespread across northern Italy, Austria, Switzerland, and southern Germany, while the second parent is still unknown.
-Many experts believe its home is Croatia, where it is known as Graševina and remains the country's most widely planted white variety.
-A separate theory proposes it originated in the Champagne region and arrived in the Austro-Hungarian Monarchy via Heidelberg as 'welsch' (meaning foreign) Riesling.
-What is certain is that the grape bears absolutely no genetic relationship to Rhine Riesling, despite its misleading name.
-Its dissemination accelerated through the 18th and 19th centuries within the Austro-Hungarian Empire, where it became a staple variety across modern-day Austria, Hungary, Slovenia, and Croatia.
+The precise origins of Welschriesling remain genuinely contested, though evidence increasingly points to northern Italy, where it is known as Riesling Italico.
+DNA profiling from 2003 and 2020 identified Coccalona Nera, a nearly extinct red grape from northwestern Italy, as one parent, while the second parent is still unknown.
+Many experts also point to Croatia, where the variety is known as Graševina and remains the country's most widely planted white grape.
+What is certain is that the variety bears no genetic relationship to Rhine Riesling, despite its misleading name; its closest relative is Elbling, an ancient European grape.
+Over 80 synonyms across Central and Eastern Europe attest to the variety's antiquity, likely dating back 500 to 1,000 years or more.
+Its dissemination accelerated through the 18th and 19th centuries within the Austro-Hungarian Empire, where it became a staple across modern-day Austria, Hungary, Slovenia, and Croatia.

-- One confirmed parent: Coccalona Nera (northern Italian variety); second parent unknown from 2003 DNA analysis
+- One confirmed parent: Coccalona Nera (nearly extinct northern Italian red variety); second parent unknown per 2003 and 2020 DNA analyses

 - Known as Olaszrizling in Hungary, Graševina in Croatia, Laski Rizling in Slovenia, and Ryzlink Vlašský in the Czech Republic

-- Completely unrelated to Rhine Riesling; most closely related to Elbling
+- Completely unrelated to Rhine Riesling; most closely related to Elbling, an ancient European variety long grown along the Mosel

-- Disseminated widely across Central Europe via Austro-Hungarian Empire trade networks in the 18th and 19th centuries
+- Disseminated widely across Central Europe via Austro-Hungarian Empire trade networks through the 18th and 19th centuries

 Where It Grows Best for Sweet Wines

-Welschriesling achieves its finest sweet wine expressions in Burgenland's Neusiedlersee region, particularly in the Seewinkel area around Illmitz, Apetlon, and the free city of Rust on the lake's western shore.
-The shallow Lake Neusiedl has a powerful temperature-moderating effect: its warm, evaporative surface generates autumn morning mists that, combined with warm, dry afternoons, create ideal conditions for Botrytis cinerea to develop on the grapes' thin skins.
-The grape is planted across all of Austria's major wine regions, but it is in Burgenland where it reaches its greatest concentration and botrytis-driven potential.
-In Styria, by contrast, it produces fresh, citrus-driven dry wines with pronounced acidity.
+Welschriesling achieves its finest sweet wine expressions in Burgenland's Neusiedlersee region, particularly in the Seewinkel area around Illmitz and Apetlon on the lake's eastern shore, and in the free city of Rust on its western shore.
+Lake Neusiedl is exceptionally shallow, rarely deeper than two metres, and its warm surface generates autumn morning mists that, combined with warm, dry afternoons, create ideal conditions for Botrytis cinerea to develop on the grapes' thin skins.
+In Styria, by contrast, Welschriesling produces fresh, citrus-driven dry wines with pronounced acidity that represent an equally valid but contrasting style.
+The variety is also prized for Sekt production in the Weinviertel, especially around Poysdorf, where its high natural acidity provides excellent base wine structure.

-- Neusiedlersee Seewinkel: lake-moderated autumn mists followed by warm, dry days create textbook Botrytis conditions
+- Neusiedlersee Seewinkel: the shallow lake generates autumn morning mists followed by warm, dry days, creating textbook Botrytis conditions around Illmitz and Apetlon

-- Rust (western shore): epicenter of Ruster Ausbruch DAC production; Feiler-Artinger is the largest single Ausbruch producer
+- Rust (western shore): epicenter of Ruster Ausbruch DAC production; Feiler-Artinger is among the leading Ausbruch estates, farming biodynamically since 2008

-- Illmitz and Apetlon: key villages for Beerenauslese and Trockenbeerenauslese, home to Weinlaubenhof Kracher
+- Illmitz: key village for Beerenauslese and Trockenbeerenauslese, home to Weinlaubenhof Kracher

 - Styria (Steiermark): produces crisp, fresh, green-fruited dry Welschriesling with high natural acidity, a contrasting but equally valid style